 Ramen noodles are one of my favorite inexpensive ingredients to have on hand.
 ALWAYS.

-I love Chinese food take-out as much as the next person, but dang it can get so expensive!
+I love Chinese food take-out as much as the next person, but it can get so expensive!
 That's why we love making take-out favorites like easy Air Fryer Crab Rangoon and Wonton Soup from scratch.
 Here's what makes this peanut dragon noodles recipe so special:

-To make these yummy spicy Asian noodles, you only need a few ingredients.
-If you make Asian food even sometimes, you likely have these ingredients on hand:
+As for ingredients to make these yummy spicy Asian noodles, you'll only need a few.
+If you make Asian food even sometimes, you likely have these ingredients on hand.
+A few notes:

-Start by mixing the chili garlic sauce, soy sauce, sesame oil, and brown sugar together in a small bowl to make the sauce.
+Step 1 - Start by mixing the chili garlic sauce, soy sauce, sesame oil, and brown sugar together in a small bowl to make the sauce.
 Set it aside.

-Step 2 - In a pot of boiling water, cook two packages of ramen noodles according to package instructions.
+Step 2 - In a pot of boiling water, cook two packages of ramen noodles according to package directions.
 Just be sure to discard the flavor packets!
-You don’t need those sodium bomb powders.
+You don't need those for this recipe.

-In a skillet, sauté the pork along with the fresh ginger over medium-high heat, just until the pork has browned.
+Step 3 - In a large skillet, sauté the ground pork along with the fresh ginger over medium-high heat, just until the pork has browned.
 Pour the sauce over the cooked pork along with ¼ cup of chopped peanuts, and stir all of that yummy goodness together.

 That's it!
 This whole meal can feed a family of four.
 You can make it from start to finish in 15-20 minutes!
 And, it's an AWESOME recipe if you're on a budget.
 The whole recipe costs less than $5 total.